ryukirisame/learningjs/call,apply&bind.md

 'this' inside greet refers to person. <br>
 The arguments 'Hello' and '!' are passed as an array.

+Use apply() when the number of arguments is not known beforehand or when the arguments are already in an array-like structure (e.g., arguments object or an array).

 # 'bind' Method
 The bind method creates a new function with a fixed 'this' value and some arguments already set.